barcek/thru.js/README.md

 ## Development plan

 The following are the expected next steps in the development of the code base.
+The general medium-term aim is an extensible CLI project generator with a comprehensive, modular demo project model.
 Pull requests are welcome for these and other potential improvements.

 - add comments to the remaining source files
 - expand the demo project model to include: